 The downside is that you can’t use them for anything that needs a lot of power (more on this below).
 Microwaves, blenders, and vacuum cleaners are just some of the things that usually won’t work on a portable inverter.

 For larger electrical loads, you need a permanently-installed inverter.
-They are usually installed by a marine electrician — because of the electrical currents involved with both fire and electrocution a possibility if not done right, it’s not something to do yourself if you’re not trained.
+They are usually installed by a marine electrician — because of the electrical currents involved with them, both fire and electrocution are a possibility if not done right; it’s not something to do yourself if you’re not trained.
 Every installation is different, it seems, but basically this type of inverter is larger and installed in a locker in an out-of-the-way location.
 It’s permanently wired to the boat’s batteries (often, it’s a combination inverter/charger that also handles charging the boat’s batteries from shore power).
 Most times, there is a switch to turn the inverter on when needed.

-Depending on how your boat is wired, you may have to plug things into the inverter (as in the case on our new boat, Barefoot Gal).
+Depending on how your boat is wired, you may have to plug things into the inverter (as in the case on our catamaran, Barefoot Gal).
 Other boats (such as our previous boat, Que Tal) have the inverter wired to regular household-type outlets in convenient locations in the boat that you can plug things into.
 If so, you’ll usually have to both turn the inverter on and flip a switch on the “AC” power panel to energize those outlets.

 Inverter Size